lumina37/rotate-captcha-crack/README_EN.md

 ### Prepare Datasets

 + For this project I'm using [Google Street View](https://www.crcv.ucf.edu/data/GMCP_Geolocalization/) and [Landscape-Dataset](https://github.com/yuweiming70/Landscape-Dataset) for training.
 You can collect some photos and leave them in one directory.
-Without any size requirement.
+Without any size or shape requirement.

 + Modify the `dataset_root` variable in `train.py`, let it points to the directory containing images.